Step 2 — Definition of Variable Types

 Type

-- With the radio buttons in the Type panel, you can define the type of each variable.
+- Use the radio buttons in the Type panel to define the type of each variable.

 - Furthermore, some variables have limited options regarding the variable type because of their distributions:

 - If a variable has the same value for all observations, it falls into the Unused variable type.
-Such a not-distributed variable cannot be imported at all into BayesiaLab.
+Such a not-distributed variable cannot be imported into BayesiaLab.

 - Variables that contain any text values cannot be declared Continuous variables.